Loading Events

 Alan Liu, classical guitar

-Liu is the first and youngest classical guitarist to be featured in CBC’s “30 Hot Classical Musicians Under 30.”
-In addition to solo performances with the Vancouver Symphony and Prince George Symphony, he was a featured artist at the Montreal International Guitar Festival and juror in the QinLing International Guitar Festival.
-Liu made his Lincoln Center debut with the Juilliard Chamber Orchestra in February 2023.
-Liu studies with Sharon Isbin at the Juilliard School, where he receives the Augustine Fellowship, McCabe Guitar Fellowship, and C. & H. Lewine Scholarship.
-Liu received his bachelor’s at the Curtis Institute of Music, studying with David Starobin and Jason Vieaux, and he is an alumnus of the Aspen Music Festival.
+Currently 21 years old and a Master of Music degree candidate, Liu studies with Sharon Isbin at the Juilliard School, where he receives the Augustine Fellowship, McCabe Guitar Fellowship, and C. & H. Lewine Scholarship.
+Liu received his Bachelor of Music degree from the Curtis Institute of Music, studying with David Starobin and Jason Vieaux.
+He is also an alumnus of the Aspen Music Festival.

 Cassandra Miller (1976—)